beejjorgensen/bgpython/src/bgpython_chapter_13_file1.md

 There we go!
 If you run this, then have a look, you'll see a file called `newfile.txt` that has the magic words in it.

+Now you have the power to save data to disk and read it back again!